MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 tweets = api.user_timeline()
 ```

-The API doesn't say what the default is but the max without paging is  `200`.
+The API doesn't say what the default is but the max without paging is  `200`, so you can request `1` to `200` without paging.

 ```python
 tweets = api.user_timeline(count=200)